dogweather/forkful/content/en/ruby/numbers/rounding-numbers.md

   \ match\u2026"
 lastmod: '2024-03-13T22:45:00.544060-06:00'
 model: gpt-4-1106-preview
-summary: "Rounding numbers means adjusting them to the nearest whole number or to\
-  \ a specified degree of precision.
-Programmers round numbers to simplify, to match\u2026"
+summary: Rounding numbers means adjusting them to the nearest whole number or to a specified degree of precision.
 title: Rounding numbers
 weight: 13
 ---